Implementing in-app purchases into your Flutter app

 1. Creating a developer account on iOS and Android

-First, you’ll need to create a developer account if you don’t have one.
-Next, you’ll need to create a weekly purchase for both iOS and Android.
-We’ve explained how to do this in our previous articles:
+First, you’ll need to create developer accounts for both platforms if you don’t already have them.
+Then you’ll need to set up in-app subscriptions for iOS and Android.

 For iOS, you’ll need to: